moltin/moltin-request/README.md

   .catch(console.error)
 ```

-## ⛽️ Quickstart (client credentials)
+## Quickstart (client credentials)

-*Note: You should not use client credentials on a client-side implementation, you could risk exposing your client secret, you can read more about authentication here https://docs.moltin.com/basics/authentication*
+⚠️ You should not use client credentials on the client-side.
+You could risk exposing your client secret, you can read more about authentication [here](https://docs.moltin.com/basics/authentication).

 ```js
 const { createClient } = require('@moltin/request')